The Quantum Disciple

 Why did our ancestors miss Him?
 In the First Century, the Jewish world was under Roman occupation.
 The people were desperate for a Conquering King to crush Rome.
 They focused entirely on the prophecies of glory and ignored the prophecies of suffering.
 But if we look at the data honestly, the Hebrew Prophets described two completely different profiles.

-The Scriptures present a paradox that has puzzled scholars for centuries.
+The Scriptures present a puzzle that has troubled readers for centuries.

 Profile A: The Suffering Servant